 Dali is famous for the ancient part of the town and travelers will hear about "Dail Old Town" as soon as you start thinking about visiting Yunnan Province.
 But there's a lot more to see in the area besides Dali.
 While certainly worth a visit, don't be too quick to head off for other parts of the province before exploring the small towns near Dali where you'll have a possibly more authentic interaction with locals and local culture.

-- First off, I recommend booking your stay in the area a the small but lovely Linden Centre.
+- Booking your stay in the area of the small but lovely Linden Centre is a great choice.
 This boutique hotel offers a unique stay in a restored courtyard home as well as access to many cultural explorations.
-The Centre can help you explore local cooking and tea culture as well as arrange biking, hiking, horseback riding and many other activities.
+The Centre can help you explore local cooking and tea culture as well as arrange biking, hiking, horseback riding, and many other activities.

-- As the Linden Centre is located in a small town near Dali called Xizhou, many activities are based from there:
+- As the Linden Centre is located in a small town near Dali called Xizhou, many activities are based from there, like the Xizhou Walking Tour, Ethnic Bai Tea Ceremony, Picking Pu'er Tea, and the Xizhou Fruits and Vegetables Market.

 - You can divide your time between Xizhou and Dali Old Town or visit Dali from Xizhou.
 They are about 45 minutes apart.